Are you buying an old house that needs to be renovated?

 - It’s finishes and fittings – doors, floors, kitchen, bathrooms, wardrobes, fireplaces and decoration etc

 A deep retrofit renovation involves modernisation of the building and it’s utilities, plus updating all finishes and fittings.
 Modernisation of a building means adding insulation to the floor, the walls and the roof, replacement windows and doors, and airtightness measures to eliminate draught.
-These works will result in a building holds in the heat and keeps the cold out.
+These works will result in a building that holds in the heat and keeps the cold out.

 A deep retrofit also requires that the old utilities are replaced with modern utilities.
 Typically this means a heat pump heating system with digital controls, rewiring including efficient lighting, new plumbing for efficient water heating and distribution, and a ventilation system to make sure that the house is properly ventilated.
-Old houses didn’t need a ventilation system – they were draughty.

 Your house will need to be gutted to carry out a deep retrofit.
 Therefore it will need all new fittings and finishes to make it livable.
 It isn’t possible to retain all fittings and finishes and carry out a deep retrofit.